SRombauts/UEPlasticPlugin/README.md

 #### How to build from sources

+**Why?**: Why would you build from sources?
+It enable you to test features before they are released, debug issues, and contribute.
+It's required if you have your own fork of Unreal Engine.

-**Why?**: If your project is already a C++ project, you only have to re-generate Visual Studio project files (step 4 below) and the plugin will get rebuilt the next time you compile your project.
+If your project is already a C++ project, you only have to re-generate Visual Studio project files (step 4 below) and the plugin will get rebuilt the next time you compile your project.

 Else, if you want to rebuild the plugin for a Blueprint project: